dennis-tra/nebula/README.md

 go install github.com/dennis-tra/nebula/cmd/nebula@latest # Go 1.16 or higher is required (may work with a lower version too)
 ```

-Make sure the $GOPATH/bin is in your PATH variable to access the installed pcp executable.
+Make sure the `$GOPATH/bin` is in your PATH variable to access the installed `nebula` executable.

 ## Development